terrill/YTCA/README.md

 Quotas can be estimated using YouTube's [Quota Calculator][].

-As of June 2015, quota costs associated with running this application are:
+As of January 2020, quota costs associated with running this application are:
 * 100 units for each channel (search query)
 * 5 units for each video
-* 5 units for each channel ID lookup from a user name
+* 3 units for each channel ID lookup from a user name

+A typical daily quota is 10,000 units per day for free (higher quotas can be requested for a fee).
-For example, if you have a daily quota of 5,000,000 units you could run this application to collect data from 100 channels (10,000 units) containing 998,000 videos.
+With 10,000 units, you could run this application to collect data from 25 channels and 1,500 total videos within those channels.

 [YouTube Data API Reference]: https://developers.google.com/youtube/v3/docs/